lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 Given a content-encryption key CEK, the ML-KEM Algorithm processing by the originator to produce the values that are carried in the CMS KEMRecipientInfo can be summarized as:

 >
 1\.
-Obtain the shared secret using the Encapsulate() function of the ML-KEM algorithm and the recipient's ML-KEM public key:
+Obtain the shared secret and ciphertext using the Encapsulate() function of the ML-KEM algorithm and the recipient's ML-KEM public key:

 ~~~
        (ct, ss) = Encapsulate(pk)